Frequently Asked Questions

 Services

 Yes.
 Call 608.735.6000 to have us plant your trees.
-We charge a fee to plant each tree plus a flat delivery fee based on your location.
+We charge a per tree fee to plant each tree plus a flat delivery fee based on your location.
 There is a 1 year guarantee on the tree if we plant them.
+We will come to your location, plant, stake (if needed), and mulch the tree.
+The planting fee assumes the tree will be fairly close- like within 50'- of the road.

 Shipping

-We ship via SpeeDee Delivery service from March through June on Mondays, Tuesdays, and Wednesdays.
-For customers located outside this area, we ship via UPS EXCEPT California and Arizona.
-For orders with containers, a Roots to Fruits Nursery employee will deliver the trees via delivery truck or locate frieght company.
+We ship via SpeeDee Delivery in THIS SERVICE AREA service from March through June five days a week.
+For customers located outside this area, we ship via UPS EXCEPT CALIFORNIA.
+For orders with containers, a Roots to Fruits Nursery employee will deliver the trees via delivery truck or local frieght company.
+This delivery may take several weeks to schedule and a Roots to Fruits Nursery will contact you to schedule a delivery date and time.
+During the main shipping season, we process orders in the order they were recieved and will ship as quickly as possible.

 We begin to ship trees around the middle of March just as the ground begins to thaw.
 We ship south first.